jonlpersson/ed-latimore/site/_posts/2020-01-16-6-signs-youre-definitely-addicted-to-porn.md

 At first, you might have watched some people having sex, and that was great.
 But now?

 Porn tastes have evolved because people have [desensitized their brains](https://www.yourbrainonporn.com/tools-for-change-recovery-from-porn-addiction/rebooting-basics-start-here/desensitization-a-numbed-pleasure-response/){: target="_blank"} to just *regular stuff*.
-Furthermore, the combined powers of the Coolidge Effect along with the amount and variety of porn ensures that you’ll never be without a video to satisfying your cravings.
+Furthermore, the combined powers of the Coolidge Effect along with the amount and variety of porn ensures that you’ll never be without a video to satisfy your cravings.

 A regular woman having regular sex can never compare to dolled up, edited women all performing exactly what you want, the way you want it, when you want it.
 Even if they aren’t actually in front of you.

+{% include widgets/summary.html id="The-Freedom-Specialists" %}

 ## You have brain fog and low energy